the-programmers-hangout/website/src/content/resources/topic/projects/http-project-guide/chapter-13.md

 change values in your program to get it to work to their usecase.
 So by providing a way to configure your application it makes it more portable and usable in different situations.

-This should be quite an easy chapter but its a reasonably important one.
+This should be quite an easy chapter but it's a reasonably important one.

 ## Goals